ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 small and also where the main contribution to the QENS peak for both GDISF and DISF are from long wavelength dynamics.

-Since our linear fits were made over a range of $q$ our calculations for the diffusion constant will be inaccurate due to the effects mentioned above.
-Try refitting the data using only the smaller values of $q$ you should see closer agreements with the MSD results.
+Since our linear fits were made over a range of $q$, our calculations for the diffusion constant will be inaccurate due to the effects mentioned above.
+Try refitting the data using only the smaller values of $q$.
+You should see closer agreements with the MSD results.